ehoang0106/backup-user-powershell/README.md

 ## Installation

-- Download and place the script anywhere in directory
+- Download and place the script anywhere in the directory

 ## Usage